 Then there’s the issue of the caption, which isn’t great now but used to be even worse.

 Sports Illustrated posted a screenshot of the original post on Twitter, which shows that Bryant added “meaning she enjoyed dance more than ball which is fine.
 Now?
-She eat sleeps and breaths the game” to the original.
+She eat sleeps and breaths the game [sic]” to the original.
 Without the edit, he sounds kind of pissed at a literal child.
 With the edit, he sounds miffed at a literal child.
-Neither is a good look.
+Neither is a great look.

+This struggle is understandable.
 Bryant had to be hypercompetitive to be as successful as he was in the NBA, and it’s not something we’d fault him for (there’s plenty of other stuff in that category).
-But to do the best job he can for his daughter and her teammates, the Mamba should consider chilling out and
+But to do the best job he can for his daughter and her teammates, the Mamba should consider making fun his number one priority.